runemadsen/runemadsen-2012/writings/comm-web/lecture-intro.md

 HTTP Requests
 -------------

+A client can make a request! (point to the map)

 HTTP Requests are the backbone of everything that happens on the web.
 There are 4 types of requests: